 - Realism.
 The rocket exhaust, markings, ground detail…all too “clean” to be real.
 That exhaust in particular is an eyesore

 - Positioning.
-Spitfire velocity and turbulence relative to V1 is questionable, so this overlapped steady formation is unlikely
+Spitfire velocity and turbulence relative to V1 is questionable, so such a deep wing-over-wing overlap in steady formation is very unlikely

 - Vantage point.
 Given positioning issue, photographer close position aft of Spitfire even less likely

 That’s only a quick list to make a solid point this is a fabrication anyone should be able to discount at first glance.
 In short, when I see someone say they found an amazing story or image on Facebook there’s a very high chance it’s toxic content meant to deceive and harm, much in the same way tabloid stands in grocery stores used to operate.
 Entertainment and attacks should be treated as such, not as realism or useful reporting.